FMInference/FlexiGen/README.md

 - We found FlexGen to be most useful for the batch processing setting (e.g., classifying or extracting information from many documents in batches).

+📦 **Extreme Compression**.
+Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.

+🚀 **Scalability**.
+Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |